deanyo/dannythedj/docs/PORTAINER.md

 ## Runtime Notes
 - No volume mounts are required.
 - If you use playlist-heavy queues, ensure enough CPU headroom for `yt-dlp`.
+- If you mount a cookies file for yt-dlp, mount it read-write so it can update the cookie jar.
 - To update: rebuild the image and redeploy the stack.

 ## Updating the Stack